haamida786/CV/README.md

 ## Project URL

-You can view the project live at:(https://github.com/haamida786/CV)
+You can view the project live at (https://roadmap.sh/projects/single-page-cv)

 ## SEO & Social Sharing Details